Josh Currie

-Josh Currie (born October 29, 1992) is a Canadian professional ice hockey forward for Kölner Haie of the Deutsche Eishockey Liga (DEL).
+Josh Currie (born October 29, 1992) is a Canadian professional ice hockey forward for Graz 99ers of the Austrian ICE Hockey League.
 He has previously played for the Edmonton Oilers and Pittsburgh Penguins of the National Hockey League (NHL) and Metallurg Magnitogorsk of the Kontinental Hockey League (KHL).

 Playing career

 Amateur

 Currie played major junior hockey with the Prince Edward Island Rocket of the Quebec Major Junior Hockey League (QMJHL).
 He made his debut in the 2009–10 season, appearing in 49 games, scoring nine goals and six assists for 15 points.
 The Rocket qualified for the 2010 QMJHL playoffs and faced the Saint John Sea Dogs in the first round.
 They were eliminated in five games, four games to one, in their best-of-seven series.
 Currie played in all five games, going scoreless.
 In his second season with the Rocket in 2010–11, he appeared in 52 games, scoring nine goals and 20 points.
 Prince Edward Island made the playoffs again and faced the Shawinigan Cataractes in the first round.
 They were eliminated four games to one and Currie appeared in all five games, going scoreless.

 After going undrafted in the National Hockey League (NHL)'s entry draft, Currie returned to the Rocket for the 2011–12 season.
 Currie was named the Rocket's captain in January 2012 after their existing captain, Matt Hobbs, was traded away.
 He finished the season with 30 goals and 46 points in 68 games.
 In the 2012–13 season, Currie played in 68 games, scoring 49 goals and 104 points.
 He was rewarded for his outstanding play by being named to the QMJHL's First All-Star Team.
 The Rocket qualified for the playoffs and faced the Val-d'Or Foreurs in the first round.
 The Rocket lost the series 4 games to 2 with Currie adding one goal and four points in the six games.